ruduba/ConsoleFPS/README.md

 First commit:

-I would like to preface this README by saying that this project drove the CRAZY to the point that i was gonna cry and pull out my hair.
+I would like to preface this README by saying that this project drove me CRAZY to the point that i was gonna cry and pull out my hair.

 ALL BECAUSE: